Skip to content

 2. Sample Application: You can download the sample application and run it in your local environment.
 This option requires Python to be installed locally.

-For both options, you'll need to create a Privacera Shield Application in PAIG and download the corresponding configuration file.
+For both options, you'll need to create a PAIG Shield Application in PAIG and download the corresponding configuration file.

 Adding AI Application in PAIG